New York City public schools will begin to reopen with weekly COVID-19 testing | Education

 New York City public schools will begin to reopen with weekly COVID-19 testing

+"It's a new approach because we have so much proof now of how safe schools can be," de Blasio told reporters, saying the 3% benchmark was being scrapped and pointing to research that shows young children appear to be less vulnerable to COVID-19.
+On Sunday, the city's seven-day rolling average of positive tests was 3.9%, de Blasio said.
+Schools Chancellor Richard Carranza, who joined the mayor at a news conference, said with the new measures he believed the city could "safely and successfully keep our schools open for the duration of this pandemic."

+New York City, which teaches more than 1.1 million students in its public schools, was one of the few jurisdictions in the United States to attempt to reopen schools in the autumn as the country continues to struggle with the world's deadliest outbreak of the coronavirus, and its efforts are being widely watched.
+But it closed classrooms back down in mid-November, less than eight weeks after they had begun to offer in-class lessons.
+Some New Yorkers were frustrated to see schools close down again while gyms were allowed to operate and restaurants could offer indoor dining in most areas under rules enforced by New York Governor Andrew Cuomo, who has publicly feuded with de Blasio over how best to tamp down the virus' spread.

 Pre-kindergarten classes will also reopen Dec.
 7. Schools that serve children with special educational needs, known as District 75 schools, will reopen Dec.
 10. De Blasio said middle schools and high schools would reopen at later dates that had not yet been set.
-Many families have previously opted to keep their children at home for remote learning, but the city also offered so-called "blended" learning, in which students could attend in-person classes a few days each week.
+Many families had opted for remote learning even as classrooms reopened in September, but the city also offered "blended" learning, with students attending in-person classes a few days each week if they agreed to monthly coronavirus tests.

-To go into the classroom, students must have a signed consent form agreeing to weekly coronavirus testing or a letter of medical exemption from a doctor, de Blasio said.
-He said he planned to have in-person learning five days a week when schools reopen.
+With the reopening of schools next month, to enter a classroom, students must have a signed consent form agreeing to coronavirus testing or a letter of medical exemption from a doctor, de Blasio said.
+Tests will be soon be carried out in schools on a weekly, not monthly, basis, but only about a fifth of students will be tested in a given week.
+The mayor said the plan was to have in-person learning five days a week where possible when schools reopen.

+The governor retains the power to override the city and close schools in neighborhoods where the test positivity rate surges, de Blasio noted.
+The city will also monitor schools' coronavirus test results, and may close down any individual classrooms or entire schools where multiple cases are reported.
+The United States has reported over 4 million new cases so far in November and over 35,000 coronavirus-related deaths, according to a Reuters tally, with more hospitalizations than ever this year and deaths reaching their highest level in six months.

+While cases are rising in New York, the state has one of the lowest positive test rates in the country with about 3% of tests coming back positive.
+In Idaho, South Dakota and Iowa, more than 40% of tests have come back positive, according to data from the COVID Tracking Project.

 - READ MORE ON: